 - If you must use public Wi-Fi, use a VPN to secure your traffic.

-- Disable auto-complete forms (see also tips no. 4 and no. 7).
+- Disable auto-complete forms (see also the 4th and 7th tips).

 - Be sure that the sites you access are using HTTPS (Hypertext Transfer Protocol Secure), not just HTTP.

 - Always use the latest version of your browser.